luoq03/Ring-of-Destiny/README.md

 <br>

-I chose to use images of psycho-bionics to map the context of the story of people accessing energy through their spirits.Many outstretched tentacles form the fabric of society.
+I chose to use images of psycho-bionics to map the context of the story of people accessing energy through their spirits.Many outstretched tentacles form the fabric of society.On the other hand, the texture of the neural network is enriched by the reflective material of the central circle.

 <br>